 For the redistribution stage, workers are assigned to pairs.
-I will refer to the two workers in a pair as workers A and B. I focus on pairs where worker A receives a high piece-rate of \$0.50 and worker B receives a low piece-rate of \$0.10.5 Inequality between the two workers is likely to prevail - either due to differences in effort E_k or the piece-rate π_k .
-Whereas effort E_k is a choice variable, the piece-rate π_k is outside the control of workers but is likely to shape the workers' effort choices.
-Indeed, workers complete, on average, more than three times as many tasks (mean: 16.8 tasks) for a high piece-rate of \$0.50 than for a low piece-rate of \$0.10 (mean: 5.0 tasks, see Appendix C), rendering the setting well-suited to study how merit judgments react to situational influence.
+I will refer to the two workers in a pair as workers A and B. I focus on pairs where worker A receives a high piece-rate of \$0.50 and worker B receives a low piece-rate of \$0.10.5 Inequality between the two workers is likely to prevail - either due to differences in effort $E_k$ or the piece-rate $\pi_k$ .
+Whereas effort $E_k$ is a choice variable, the piece-rate $\pi_k$ is outside the control of workers but is likely to shape the workers' effort choices.
+Indeed, workers complete, on average, more than three times as many tasks (mean: 16.8 tasks) for a high piece-rate of \$0.50 than for a low piece-rate of \$0.10 (mean: 5.0 tasks, see Appendix F), rendering the setting well-suited to study how merit judgments react to circumstances' effect on choices.

 Spectators I invite adults from the general US population to participate in the online experiment.
 Each study participant ("spectator") is assigned to a pair of workers and informed about the workers' task, situation, choices, and earnings.
 In particular, spectators know that a lottery determines the workers' piece-rate.
 Spectators then determine the final earnings of both workers and judge which percentage share of the total performance-based earnings each worker deserves.
-That is, they can redistribute the earnings between both workers.6 Redistribution comes at no cost.
+That is, they can redistribute the earnings between both workers.
+Redistribution comes at no cost.
 Spectators know that their decision is strictly anonymous and that workers are unaware of the redistribution stage.
-Appendix E provides the main instructions for spectators, and the full instructions are available online (https://osf.io/xj7vc/).
+Appendix H provides the main instructions for spectators, and the full instructions are available online (https://osf.io/xj7vc/).

 The redistribution decisions of spectators, neutral third-parties who have no monetary stake in the distribution of funds, commonly serve as a measure of fairness behavior and views (e.g., Almås et al., 2020; Andreoni et al., 2020; Cassar and Klein, 2019; Mollerstrom et al., 2015).
-They mirror the fact that society's fairness views are
+They mirror the fact that society's fairness views are often implemented via redistributive schemes that intervene into naturally arising market outcomes - a feature that I want to capture in the experiment.
+I implement the merit judgments of 100 randomly selected spectators so that spectators' decisions are (probabilistically) incentivized.
+After all, their decisions can have real and meaningful

-5In the experiment, I randomly vary whether worker A or worker B is the worker with the advantageous, high piece-rate.
+&lt;sup>5In the experiment, I randomly vary whether worker A or worker B is the worker with the advantageous, high piece-rate.
 Here, I recode all responses as if worker A was the advantaged worker to ease analysis and exposition.
-Reassuringly, Table B.5 shows that spectators' redistributive behavior is insensitive to whether worker A or worker B is advantaged.
+Reassuringly, Table B.3 shows that spectators' redistributive behavior is insensitive to whether worker A or worker B is advantaged.
 Moreover, sometimes both workers of a pair receive a piece-rate of \$0.10 or both receive a piece-rate of \$0.50.
-These worker pairs are used in additional experiments that I will introduce later.
+These worker pairs are used in additional experimental conditions that I will introduce later.